Scabies—Child Care and Schools

 • Items that cannot be laundered should be placed in plastic bags for at least 4 days.
 Scabies mites cannot survive away from humans for more than 4 days.

-• Report the infection to the staff member designated by the child care program or school for decision-making and action related to care of ill children.
+• Report the infection to the staff member designated by the early childhood education program or school for decision-making and action related to care of ill children and staff members.
 That person, in turn, alerts possibly exposed family and staff members to watch for symptoms.

 • Contact the child’s health professional if itching continues for several weeks after treatment.
-This could represent a reinfestation.
+This could indicate a reinfestation.

 • Family members and very close contacts should be treated at the same time as the child, even if no signs or symptoms are present.

-At the end of the day, the child should consult a health professional and, if scabies is confirmed, the child should start treatment before returning.
+At the end of the day, the child should be seen by a pediatric health professional, and, if scabies is confirmed, the child should start treatment before returning.
 If treatment is started before the next day, no exclusion is necessary.

 Yes, when treatment has been completed (usually overnight)